 Puppy To Adult Coat

 At first, Snow Dog puppies have a soft fuzzy undercoat but no real guard hairs to speak of.
 But between the ages of 10 and 14 months, Husky puppies will go through a complete shed losing all their of their fuzzy puppy fur.
-The puppy fuzz is then replaced by their full adult coat.
+The puppy fuzz is then replaced by their full adult coat. (find out more about the shedding process on our post here)

 Never Clip Or Shave